kalliope-project/kalliope/docs/installation/check_env.md

 ### (Optional) Start Kalliope automatically after a reboot

-If you want to start Kalliope automatically Place the script bellow in `/etc/systemd/system/kalliope.service`.
+If you want to start Kalliope automatically:

+Place the script bellow in `/etc/systemd/system/kalliope.service`.

 Update the path `<my_config_path>` with the path where you've placed your `brain.yml` and `settings.yml`.